nus-cs2103-AY2021S1/tp/docs/team/justacasul.md

 * **New Feature**: Added the `view` command to view the detailed information of a single item.
     [\#44](https://github.com/AY2021S1-CS2103T-F13-1/tp/pull/44)
-  * What it does: Displays the item with it's details, quantity, tags and recipes that will create said item.
+  * What it does: Displays an item's details, quantity, tags and recipes to craft the item.
-  * Justification: This feature is required for users who wish to view more detailed information regarding the item, such as the description which would normally be truncated, or the recipes that will create this item.
+  * Justification: This is for users who wish to view detailed information of an item that's usually truncated in list view.
   * Highlights: Implementing this feature resulted in the change of `CommandResult` to allow for changing parts of the GUI while the program is still running.
   * Credits: Rahul(@Rahul0506) suggested looking at how `executeCommand` handled the `help` command.